 Foresight practices can be as varied as the individuals who choose them—each unique and personal blends of both science and art.
 A foresight professional may look like a Futurist, giving keynotes to audiences; an Advisor, Coach or Consultant, offering advice;, a Forecaster, finding trends and predicting; an Intelligence professional, doing sensemaking and pattern recognition; an Analyst, Strategist, Planner, or Manager, supporting decisionmaking, planning, policy, and action in an organization; a Designer or Engineer, creating products or services; an Innovation Manager, improving an organization’s ideation and R&D processes; an Entrepreneur, starting a new business; or an Investor or Venture Capitalist, seeking the next great business opportunities; and an Opinion Leader or Activist, driving conversations and social change, to name some of the better-known choices on offer.

-With this surprising breadth in mind, some basic questions must be raised at the beginning of this guide.
+With this surprising breadth in mind, some basic questions must be raised at the beginning of this Guide.
 Why is it valuable to think about the future?
 Who defines the foresight field, and what is professional?
 How does one get trained?
 What are the important types, models, and methods of foresight thinking and practice?
 What major changes, opportunities and problems lie ahead for our societies, and how can foresight practice help us to better manage them?
-This guide will offer some answers to these questions.
-Our responses won’t be definitive, but hopefully you will find them useful, and they will definitely spur new questions for you as well—hopefully better questions than you had before reading this guide.
+This chapter will offer some initial answers to these questions.
+Our answers won’t be definitive, but hopefully you will find them useful, and they will definitely spur new questions for you as well—hopefully better questions than you have asked to date about these important topics.

-This guide is intended for three audiences: First, students of foresight training programs and courses around the world, to help them as they move into their careers.
+The Guide is intended for three audiences: First, students of foresight training programs and courses around the world, to help them as they move into their careers.
 Second, professionals in any industry who want to know what modern foresight is and how to better use it in their organizations.
 Third, anyone who wants to get more earnest or serious about their relationship with the future.
-You may have been flirting with the future for years, but eventually there’s a time to settle down and commit to a serious relationship.
+You may have been flirting with future for years, but eventually there’s a time to settle down, engage with it, and finally, commit to a serious lifelong relationship.

 Today is a very exciting time for foresight work—never has human society been more complex and fast-paced, and never have we had as many tools and opportunities available to greatly improve our lives, our teams, our organizations, and our world.
-We have problems and threats to manage as well, of course.
-Moreover, as our technical abilities have grown, the age-old threats and hardships of our natural environment have receded in severity, while new problems we have created for ourselves have taken center stage.
+We have many problems and threats to manage as well, of course.
+Moreover, as our technical abilities have grown, the age-old threats and hardships of our natural environment have receded in severity, while new problems, ones we have created for ourselves, have taken center stage.

-By many measures we’ve been a fantastically successful species.
-Some say too successful, as measured both by our total numbers and by our intended and unintentional impacts on the world.
-For a famous example, we now live in a geological epoch of our own making, the Anthropocene, an era of human-made climate change.
-Most people are surprised to discover that the Anthropocene began an incredible 8,000 years ago, when only 10 million of us lived on Earth, yet we apparently managed to burn an incredible one-fifth of Earth’s ice-free land for forest clearing and hunting.
+We’ve been a fantastically successful species.
+Some say too successful, as measured by our total numbers and by our intended and unintentional impacts on the world.
+For example, we now live in a geological epoch of our own making, called the Anthropocene, an era of human-made climate change.
+Most people are surprised to discover that the Anthropocene began an incredible 8,000 years ago.
+At that time only 10 million of us lived on Earth, yet we apparently managed to burn an astonishing one-fifth of Earth’s ice-free land for forest clearing and hunting.
 That’s the other thing most people are surprised to learn.
 Today’s humans are vastly less violent and unforesighted than in generations past.
 Today we alter our biosphere in far more ways than we did in the prehistoric era, but with far less climate impact per individual, and far more and faster-increasing regulation and tracking of our biospheric behaviors.

-Fortunately, our collective foresight is far better today than it was when we first arrived on the scene.
+Fortunately, our collective intelligence and foresight are far better today than they were when we first arrived on the scene.
 They are also accelerating, as we will see.
 Today, our greatest limitations and problems are the ones our successes have created for us.
 Better foresight can guide us to solutions to those problems, finding ways out of the traps we create when we are being selfish and greedy and short-sighted.
 We’ll explore many examples of better and worse paths forward in this Guide.